rjwthree/PISA_2018/README.md

 Males predominate among the lowest scores in reading.
 Below the 5th percentile, the median country has more than twice as many males.
 The deciles are [displayed here](https://raw.githubusercontent.com/rjwthree/PISA_2018/master/Left%20tail%20(reading).png).
 Below the 5th percentile of math scores, males also predominate [most but not all of the time](https://raw.githubusercontent.com/rjwthree/PISA_2018/master/Left%20tail%20(math).png), and at the median country they are only 10% more prevalent.

+Females predominate among those with reading scores above the 95th percentile, and in the median country females are about 50% more likely to score in that stratum.
+Males are disproportionately represented among the top 5% of scores in math at all nine deciles, with a median difference of about 40%.

 ## Code